SilentCog/rpgjs/README.md

     /pages - Full pages called by express routes for server side rendering
 ```

+## To Do

+ - convert to ES6
+ - convert to webpack
+ - add create separate repositories for game engines and games
+ - create two player webRTC version
+ - create webRTC console.log chat functionality between players

 ## License and Editing the API

 Code is provided "as-is" and comes with no promises of **any kind**.
 You may modify the API in anyway you see fit, but please provide a reference to this repository, as well as a copy of this read-me.